-Within the proposed APE there are 39 archaeological sites and 11 built environment resources.
-Nine of the 39 archaeological sites were evaluated as ineligible for listing on the NRHP.
-Of the remaining 30 archaeological sites, 13 are currently experiencing Project effects, 13 are inundated by New Bullards Bar Reservoir, one could not be accessed due to unsafe conditions, and three sites are not experiencing Project-related effects.
-Of the 11 built resources in the proposed APE, three resources are evaluated as eligible for listing on the NRHP; the remaining eight are evaluated as ineligible.
-Under the new license, 30 archeological and three built resources will be managed by YCWA.
+Within the APE there are 37 archaeological sites and 11 built environment resources.
+Nine of the 37 archeological sites were evaluated as ineligible for inclusion in the NRHP.
+Of the remaining 28 archeological sites, 13 are currently experiencing Project effects, 11 are inundated by New Bullards Bar Reservoir, one could not be accessed due to unsafe conditions, and three sites are not experiencing Project-related effects.
+Of the 11 built resources in the proposed APE, three resources are evaluated as eligible for inclusion in the NRHP; the remaining eight are evaluated as ineligible.
+Under the new license, 28 archeological sites and three built resources will be managed by YCWA.